Ukcoop/dotfiles/README.md

 i use arc dark for my theme so make sure thats installed, the tutorial playlist tells how to install it.

-to set the theming, run:
+to set the arc dark or other theme, run:
 ```
 lxapperance
-rofi-theme-selector
 lightdm-gtk-gretter-settings
 ```